jeffreytse/jekyll-theme-yat/README.md

     alt="Donate (Ko-fi)" />
 </a>

-Hey, nice to meet you, you found this Jekyll theme.
-Here the yet another theme is a modern theme, and it's quiet clear, clean and neat for writers and posts.
+Hey, nice to meet you, you found this [Jekyll][jekyll] theme.
+Here the **Yet Another Theme** is a modern responsive theme, and it's quiet clear, clean and neat for writers and posts. **If you like the theme, give it a star!**

 <p align="center">